 If something is bothering you or you don’t feel right, take it seriously.
 One of the worst mistakes travelers make is ignoring signs of illness or the pain of an injury.
 That’s understandable.
 No one wants to have a vacation “ruined.”
 However, it’s far worse to pretend something isn’t happening, which will only make it worse later.

-Medical transport companies can also be of significant help if things go wrong.
-Flying Angels has years of experience offer medical transport to people traveling with injuries or illness.
+Medical transport companies can also be of significant help for injuries where you cannot continue your trip and want to return home.
+Flying Angels has years of experience offering medical transport to people traveling with injuries or illness.
 Through a flight coordinator, you will have complete support in getting medical aid, even when flying outside the country.

 Keep these issues in mind when getting ready to take a trip, whether it’s domestic or international.
 A good plan will provide peace of mind.
 It also will make things go a lot smoother if you are hurt when on vacation.